-- [13] The Respondent testified that the subject has been correctly graded as a B building and that typical rent is \$15 per square foot as assessed. - [14] The Respondent did not specifically address the issue of adjusting for leased fee; however, argued that their methodology is consistent with previous Board decisions. - [15] The Respondent asserted that they are using the data closest to the sales date; that any sale in 2011 is closest to July 1, 2011 and any sale in 2012 is closest to July 1, 2012.
-The Respondent did not specifically address the issue of leased fee adjustment; however, the Respondent asserted that their methodology (i.e. no leased fee adjustment) is consistent with previous Board decisions. - [16] The Respondent cited MGB decision 145/07; "CAP (capitalisation) rates for downtown office properties should be developed using typical NOI inputs if they are going to be applied to the subject properties whose NOI was developed with typical NOI inputs" (71535P-2013 R1 p.
-75, findings #2). - [17] The Respondent also cited MGB DL 019/10; "The MGB has in several past decisions stated that a cap rate applied to NOI based on typical factors (inputs) must be a cap (capitalisation) rate that also has been derived using typical NOI factors.
+- [12] The Respondent asserted that they are using the data closest to the sales date; that any sale in 2011 is closest to July 1, 2011 and any sale in 2012 is closest to July 1, 2012.
+The Respondent did not specifically address the issue of leased fee adjustment; however, the Respondent asserted that their methodology (i.e. no leased fee adjustment) is consistent with previous Board decisions. - [13] The Respondent cited MGB decision 145/07; "CAP (capitalisation) rates for downtown office properties should be developed using typical NOI inputs if they are going to be applied to the subject properties whose NOI was developed with typical NOI inputs" (71535P-2013 R1 p.
+75, findings #2). - [14] The Respondent also cited MGB DL 019/10; "The MGB has in several past decisions stated that a cap rate applied to NOI based on typical factors (inputs) must be a cap (capitalisation) rate that also has been derived using typical NOI factors.
 In this case the MGB finds that 2007 typical factors should be used when analysing the 2007 sales and that 2008 typical factors should be used when analysing the 2008 sales.
 The Appellant used 2008 typical factors for all sales and adjusted some typical rents in their cap rate analysis.
 The MGB finds the Appellant did not use 2007 typical factors for the 2007 sales in their cap rate analysis" (71535P-2013 R1 p.
-91, second last paragraph). - [18] The Respondent testified that they calculate in the same manner the previous Boards have directed. - [19] The Respondent excluded the Duff Building in the Respondent's capitalisation rate study, because the Duff Building was not purchased for the income it produced, citing a passage from the RealNet report found in the Complainant's package; "It is our understanding that the Purchaser would complete renovations to the building prior to re-leasing the property at rates reflective of market values.
+91, second last paragraph). - [15] The Respondent testified that they are trying to calculate in the same manner the previous Boards have directed. - [16] The Respondent excluded the Duff Building in the Respondent's capitalisation rate study, because the Duff Building was not purchased for the income it produced, citing a passage from the RealNet report found in the Complainant's package; "It is our understanding that the Purchaser would complete renovations to the building prior to re-leasing the property at rates reflective of market values.
 Renovations will include office spaces, lobbies, elevator cabs, washrooms and the facade."
 (71535P-2013 C1 p.
-119, centre of page under heading PROPERTY LOCATION). - [20] The Respondent also indicated that the building sold again in 2013 at more than twice the value purchased in 2011, giving credibility to their decision to dismiss the original sale. - [21] The Respondent argued that the five sales within their capitalisation rate study have been analysed and are appropriately included within the study.
+119, centre of page under heading PROPERTY LOCATION). - [17] The Respondent also indicated that the building sold again in 2013 at more than twice the value purchased in 2011, giving credibility to their decision to dismiss the original sale. - [18] The Respondent argued that the five sales within their capitalisation rate study have been analysed and are appropriately included within the study.
 The Respondent again expressed concern for the new calculation within Rebuttal Document and the addition of new evidence which amounts to case splitting.